Important Tips Before You Travel to Albania

 4. Go to the Albanian Riviera

-You cannot go to Albania and only visit Tirana, you are missing out.
-The Albanian Riviera is home to some of the most beautiful beaches I have seen.
 You will find many hidden coves, beaches and quaint villages.
-My favourite little village is upper Qeparo, it’s a half-abandoned village which sits on a mountain and overlooks the sea.
+My favourite little village is upper Qeparo; it’s a half-abandoned village which sits on a mountain and overlooks the sea.

-The best way to experience the Albanian Riviera is to start in Saranda and make your way up to Vlora, or the other way around (from Vlora to Saranda).
-If you’re pressed on time you can spend a week hopping down the coast, but I recommend 2 weeks if you want to really see everything and relax too.
+If you’re pressed for time you can spend a week hopping down the coast, but I recommend 2 weeks if you want to really see everything and relax on some Albania beaches too.

-You can find some good western style restaurants in Tirana, but it’s not going to be as good as you can probably get while your home.
-Instead dive deep into Albanian food – it’s fresh, delicious and healthy!
+You can find some good western-style restaurants in Tirana, but it’s not going to be as good as you can probably get while you’re home.

 Here are a few words that you should learn:

 - Gazuar – Cheers or Salut!